mwilen/hokanjs/README.md

 ```
 let hokan = new Hokan();
 ```
-You can initialize it with properties as well
+Or initialize it with properties

 ```
 let hokan = new Hokan({